 JAXA Digital Archives

 YAMAZAKI Naoko was born in 1970 in Matsudo City, Chiba.
 In 1999, she was selected as an astronaut candidate, and was certified as an astronaut in 2001.
-In 2010, she participated in the STS-131 mission aboard the Space Shuttle Endeavor as a Mission Specialist, where she orchestrated cargo transfer work and operated the International Space Station’s robotic arm.
+In 2010, she participated in the STS-131 mission aboard the Space Shuttle Discovery as a Mission Specialist, where she orchestrated cargo transfer work and operated the International Space Station’s robotic arm.
 YAMAZAKI and NOGUCHI Soichi—who was part of the crew for the long-term missions Expedition 22 and 23—became the first Japanese astronauts to stay on-orbit at the same time, undertaking various joint projects in the process.

 Born in Matsudo, Chiba, Japan.